 I love going to Starbucks for breakfast when I’m traveling for business (9-12 weeks of the year).
 It’s convenient and often one of the healthiest, lower calories choices when you’re at airports or on the road and you only have time to grab and go.
 If you’re more of a listener than a reader, I’ve shared the podcast episode below as well as the transcript.

-The worst Starbucks most popular drinks and sweet treats and best low sugar Starbucks drinks & options
+The best & worst Starbucks drinks and food and best low fat low sugar Starbucks drinks alternatives

 I created this list to help navigate the Starbucks menu as it’s not as straight forward as it looks and there’s more to a name.
 Even though Starbucks is really good about listing the calories in their food and drink, there’s more to it than just calories, there’s the fat, carbohydrates and protein to think about too.
 And the flavor!
 I’m all about being healthy but it still has to taste good.